17/10 - 16/01

 Untitled (Struttura che beve) (Structure that drinks), 1968 by Giovanni Anselmo can be seen as a pendant to one of the artist’s most well-known works: Untitled (Sculpture That Eats) from the same year.
 Untitled (Struttura che beve) consists of a container made of stainless steel that contains water and has pieces of cotton wool draped over it.
 The cotton “drinks” the water and transports it over the edges of the container.
 The work addresses subjects recurrent in Anselmo’s work such as time, gravity, movement, physical and poetical energies.

-This exhibition is the first contribution to a larger exhibition project initiated by more than 10 international galleries in response to the COVID-crisis.
+This exhibition is the first contribution to a larger exhibition project initiated by 21 international galleries in response to the COVID-crisis.
 The project, entitled RHE, will consist of a series of solo and group exhibitions, performances, public interventions, texts etc. involving artists who work around the theme of water.
-It is organised in collaboration with the French curator Clément Delépine and will take place in different cities in the world over a period of four months.
+It is organised in collaboration with the French curator Clément Delépine and will take place in different cities in the world between January and May 2021.

 With thanks to Micheline Szwajcer, Antwerp and Dvir Gallery, Brussels.